wayuto/Alum/README.md

 Commands:

   repl                - Gos REPL
-  gvm   <file>  - Run a Gos source file by bytecode (Experimental) run   <file>  - Run a Gos source file by ast-walking
+  gvm         <file>  - Run a Gos source file by bytecode run         <file>  - Run a Gos source file by ast-walking
   ast         <file>  - Show the AST of a Gos source file
+  preprocess  <file>  - Show the proprecessed Gos source file
 ```

 - ### _**In TypeScript**_